High Valley

-High Valley is a Canadian country music band from Blumenort, Alberta, a small community near the hamlet of La Crete.
-The group is composed of Brad Rempel (lead vocals) and his supporting band, Dave Myers (bass guitar), Sam Bergeson (vocals), Raymond Klassen (Dobro), Clint Milburn (guitar), and Andrew Hemmerling (drums).
+High Valley is a Canadian country and bluegrass band originally from Blumenort, Alberta, a small community near the hamlet of La Crete.
+The group is composed of Brad Rempel (lead vocals) and his supporting band, Dave Myers (bass guitar), Raymond Klassen (Dobro), Clint Milburn (guitar), and Andrew Hemmerling (drums).
 Brad Rempel's brother Bryan Rempel was a member until March 2014, while younger brother Curtis Rempel was a member until June 2021.
-All three grew up in a Mennonite community and graduated from La Crete Public School.
+All three brothers grew up in a Mennonite community and graduated from La Crete Public School.